novaleafoahu/leafvillagedocs/content/home/hero.md

 ---

-Welcome to Leafy Village, a collection of plant related notes found all over the net.
+Welcome to Leafy Village, a collection of gardening notes about growing veggies, fruits, and fertilizers.
 Click the 'get started' link below to access the collection.
 Please drop a comment or suggestion.
 Any help greatly appreciated.
 These notes get updated often.